molily/molily.de/_posts/2017-12-21-robust-javascript.md

 JavaScript allows to build more user-friendly interfaces than HTML and CSS alone could do.
 It is the best technology to build excellent interactivity in the browser.

 Still, JavaScript is the most brittle of all front-end web technologies.
-The most important skill of a front-end developer is to know when *not* to solve a problem with client-side JavaScript.
+An important skill of a front-end developer is to know when *not* to solve a problem with client-side JavaScript.
 It is always more robust to solve a problem further down in the stack.

-If all techniques and tools did not help you to write robust JavaScript, consider to reduce the code complexity and the amount of code.
-In the last resort, reduce the client-side JavaScript usage.
-Find simpler solutions that rely on HTML and server-side logic alone.
+If all techniques and tools did not help you to write robust JavaScript, consider reducing the code complexity and the amount of code.
+In the last resort, reduce the usage of client-side JavaScript.
+Find simpler solutions that rely on HTML, CSS and server-side logic alone.

 <p class="separator">❡</p>